 The best minds and the most talented workforce come from IIT Madras.
-The highly acclaimed university is well known across the world and gives Chennai a good name.
-Apart from education, the IIT Madras campus offers all-round development of students.
-They have a state-of-the-art cinema, an open theatre and many music concert halls within their premises.
+The highly acclaimed university is well known across the world.
+Apart from education, the IIT Madras campus offers all-round development for students to excel in multiple fields of their interest.
+They have a state-of-the-art cinema, an open theatre and many music concert halls on their premises.

 Chennai is home to historical landmarks and buildings.
-These include forts and old structures.
-Every tourist who comes to Chennai has to explore these monuments.
+These include forts, museums and architectural monuments that are present across the city.
+Tourists visiting Chennai have numerous places to explore and learn a lot about the rich history and heritage of this city.
 Some of the most popular monuments in Chennai are the St. George’s Fort, Valluvar Kottam, Ripon Building and the Vivekananda House.

-Although Chennai is developing at a rapid pace, it still hasn’t lost its old world charm.
+Although Chennai is developing at a rapid pace, it still hasn’t lost its old-world charm.
 The city is popular for its British-era Architecture.
 Across the city, you will find many buildings that still have the charming British architecture.
-These iconic buildings are still cherished to this date.
+These iconic buildings are cherished to this date.

-If the old folk love Carnatic music, the younger lot cannot get enough of rock and metal music.
+If the old folk love Carnatic music, the youngsters cannot get enough of rock and metal music.
 All over the city, you will find pubs and bars playing rock and metal, much to the delight of the locals.
-Chennai has some of the best local rock and metal bands too; this has only increased the popularity of the music genre.
+Chennai has some of the best local rock and metal bands too which has only increased the popularity of this music genre.

-Do you agree with our picks?
+Do you agree with what we’ve enlisted here?
 Have we left out any other thing or place that Chennai is famous for?
 Let us know about them in the comments section.